annabehling/functional_enrichment/README.md

 ### topGO

 topGO is an R package that can perform GO term enrichment analysis on functionally-annotated genes.
-Unlike in DAVID, the topGO GO enrichment analyses are level-independent.
+Unlike DAVID, the topGO GO enrichment analyses are level-independent.

 ## Installation